mikitex70/zdisk/README.md

 * `xfs` filesystem (can be changed with environment variables)
 * `mksquashfs`: usually provided by the `squashfs-tools` package
 * `zramctl`: sometimes provided by te `util.linux` package
+* `bzip2`, for compressing backups during *quick saves*.

 If some tool is missing, use the package manager of your Linux distribution to install it.

+Optionally, these utilities are used if foundin the system:

+* `pbzip2`: used as substitution for `bzip2` for parallel compression during *quick saves*

 ## Install